sandikrxyzn/sandikrxyzn/README.md

 ### Glad to see you here!
-I liked coding since I was in 6th grade (while on holiday waiting for the national exam results). 🔥🔥🔥
+I liked coding since I was in 6th grade (while on holiday waiting for the national exam results. 🔥🔥🔥

 <br/>